-Cabbage, Cauliflower, Broccoli, Kale & Brussel Sprouts
+Cabbage, Cauliflower, Broccoli, Kale and Brussel Sprouts

-- Heavy Feeders like a rich, well drained soil with a soil pH of 6.5 to 7.5. - Prepare beds well with aged compost and add dolomite lime for calcium.
-Mound soil around plants to support leggy growth - Mound the soil around plants to support leggy growth. - Apply ample water during the growing season and feed weekly with a liquid fertiliser. - Brassicas will run to seed and heads fail to form if weather is too warm at harvest time. - Heads can be harvested at between 10 and 14 weeks - Companion plant: Dill.
+- Heavy Feeders like a rich, well drained soil with a soil pH of 6.5 to 7.5. - Prepare beds well with aged compost and add dolomite lime for calcium. - Mound the soil around plants to support leggy growth. - Apply ample water during the growing season and feed weekly with a liquid fertiliser. - Brassicas will run to seed and heads fail to form if weather is too warm at harvest time. - Heads can be harvested at between 10 and 14 weeks - Companion plant: Dill.

-Asian Greens - Chinese Cabbage, Bok Choi & Pak Choi
+Asian Greens - Chinese Cabbage, Bok Choi and Pak Choi